What Is Spot Factoring?

 For the best spot factoring experience, you should consider the following tips before factoring:

-Select your factoring company early: In a pinch, a factoring company will try to work with you to quickly accommodate your needs.
-It’s best to select a factoring company early on in the process for a couple of reasons:
+Select your factoring company early: In a pinch, a factor will try to work with you to quickly accommodate your needs.
+It’s best to select a spot factoring company early on in the process for a couple of reasons:

 - To make sure that the factor can purchase your receivables